danilnagy/design-ai/docs/agent_behavior/index.md

 > Challenge 2: Implement stopping condition
 >
 > Right now the main loop will run for the number of iterations set by the `max_iters` parameter.
-However, we have no way of knowing if this is too many iterations to run or not enough based on our criteria for packing the circles.
+However, we have no way of knowing if this is too many iterations to run or not enough based on how we want the circles to pack.
 >
 > For this challenge, can you implement a stopping condition to terminate the iteration loop if the agents did not move a sufficient amount in the previous iteration?
 This will cause the process to end once the circles are near their neighbors without overlapping.
 Once you've implement the stopping condition you should be able to increase the `max_iters` to a much larger value (for example 1000) so that the loop can run for longer if it needs to before the stopping condition is met.
 >